CS-1030-Master/oop_practice/README.md

   - does not have access to cls or instance attributes but performs action within the class
 - magic method
   - reserved methods that perform a specific task `__str__`

+## Inheritance
+- Inheritance allows us to define a class that inherits all the methods and properties from another class.
+- Parent Class (Student)
+- Child Class (Graduate Student)

+## Polymorphism
+- methods/functions/operators with the same name that can be executed on many objects or classes.